The

 - that the base subsidy was used to directly enhance the approved kindergarten program for which the funding was granted

-- that kindergarten funding was not used to subsidise the delivery of other programs (for example, kindergarten programs for non-eligible children).
+- that kindergarten funding was not used to subsidise the delivery of other programs (e.g., kindergarten programs for non-eligible children).

 - enrolment policy and procedures supported by enrolment forms